stormaaja/misc/nginx/geoip_country_filter.md

 }
 ```

-Add returning 444 if country is not allowed to config inside server
+Add returning 444 if country is not allowed.
+This goes to to config inside
+server
 ```
 server {
   ...